How to promote your messages on social media

 2.Stop them scrolling on

-People spend a lot of time on social media every day, with the average global user spending around 2 hours and 20 minutes on social platforms daily and slightly higher weekly use when combined with online video.
+People spend a significant amount of time on social media each day, with the average global user spending around 2 hours and 20 minutes on social platforms daily, and slightly more across the week when online video is included.
+Despite this high usage, attention is fleeting.
+Audiences scroll quickly through crowded feeds, which means there is only a narrow window to capture interest.